Synthetic Data Generation

 Evals: Intentionally generate a mix of good and bad inputs and outputs.
 We'll use the bad outputs to ensure the judge model can properly assess failures, and we'll use the bad inputs to ensure your task no longer has the issue.

-Selecting the goal will setup two:
+Selecting the goal will set up two properties:

 Template: A Kiln prompt template to guide the data gen. You can edit this template before running data gen.